ChiragSinhal-1/Central-Medical-Vault/README.md

 # Central Medical Vault
-Azure FHIR services based medical record maintaining system for the efficient use of medical resources across the country.
+Azure FHIR (Fast Healthcare Interoperability Resources) services based medical record maintaining system for the efficient use of medical resources across the country.

 ## Idea
 The proposed engineered solution aims to build a secure, tamper proof, automated Azure services based centralised medical platform providing a user with an intuitive and hassle free experience while navigating through the medical resources.